 • Adding higher denominations for club events and deeper structures

 Poker Foundry supports both custom clay chips and custom ceramic chips, so you can tailor feel and artwork while keeping a practical denomination plan.
+Customisation: label artwork on both lines; optional Full Chip Customisation on ceramic for custom body and edge spots per denomination — clay is label inlay only.
+Mock up value placement in the Label Studio before you lock your set.
 If you have not settled on material yet, start with how to choose custom poker chips — clay vs ceramic affects feel, print style, and minimum order size.

 Final checklist before you lock your tournament values